evomassiny/rlox/heap/README.md

 * when marking we annotate each block with few statistics describing its usage,
 * when we detect `fragmented` blocks, we mark them as such.
-* In the following marking pass, when we encounter an object lying in a `fragmented` block, we copy it into a non-`fragemented` block, and leave in its place a reference to the new location.
+* In the following marking pass, when we encounter an object lying in a `fragmented` block, we copy it into a non-`fragmented` block, and leave in its place a reference to the new location.
 * While traversing the objects graph in the marking phase, when we encounter "reference to a new object location",